Where's the most interesting place you've been?

 Communication is essential for any project to go well.
 From colleagues to clients and the public, detailing information in a clear and concise way creates, strengthens, and maintains relationships with people.

-As a Communications Specialist, Mario Mellinger is dedicated to keeping a clear line of communication between the many different people that help complete our projects.
-He bridges the gap of information dissemination between all of those involved.
+As a Communications Specialist II, Mario Mellinger is dedicated to keeping a clear line of communication between the many different people that help complete our projects.
+He bridges the gap in information dissemination between all of those involved.

 “The difficulty lies in the fact that the people with the most intricate understanding of this infrastructure may not always be able to find the best way to communicate this level of understanding to the massive amount of people their project impacts,” says Mario.